BrahimJandri/Born2beroot/README.md

 <h2>What the advantages/disadvantages of a strong password policy ?</h2>
 - In theory, the main benefit of password complexity rules is that they enforce the use of unique passwords that are harder to crack.

+<h2>What's a partition ?
+And more generally how does LVM (Logical Volume Management) work ?</h2>
+- A partition is a logical division of a hard disk that is treated as a separate unit by operating systems (OSes) and file systems.
+The OSes and file systems can manage information on each partition as if it were a distinct hard drive. </br>
+- How does LVM work : It works by chunking the physical volumes (PVs) into physical extents (PEs).
+The PEs are mapped onto logical extents (LEs) which are then pooled into volume groups (VGs).
+These groups are linked together into logical volumes (LVs) that act as virtual disk partitions and that can be managed as such by using LVM. </br>